-Michael Torrance practises in all areas of contentious and non-contentious employment and labour law, human rights and health and safety matters.
-He has represented major Canadian companies in judicial review litigation, including in provincial and federal courts and courts of appeal.
-His litigation practice also includes employment-related civil litigation, discovery examinations, trials, human rights tribunal advocacy and defence of occupational health and safety prosecutions.
+He regularly advises corporations on human resources management and strategy, employment and labour law disputes, human rights and health and safety matters.
+He has conducted judicial review and appellate litigation provincially and federally.
+His litigation practice includes discovery examinations, trials, human rights tribunal advocacy and defence of occupational health and safety prosecutions.

 LL.M., Osgoode Hall Law School, 2010

 Mr. Torrance has acted recently in the following matters:

 - Represented large Canadian employers before various human rights and employment tribunals and courts